OpenDendro/dplPy/README.md

 ### Linux or MacOS

+Note: The instructions in this section assume the conda environment where you have dplpy and its dependencies installed is named `dplpy`

 1\.
-In your VSCode terminal, activate the conda environment with `conda activate dplpy3`.
+In your VSCode terminal, activate the conda environment with `conda activate dplpy`.

 2\.
-Open a Jupyer Notebook (`<file>.ipynb`) and select the `dplpy3` Kernel when prompted (or from the top right of your screen).
+Open a Jupyer Notebook (`<file>.ipynb`) and select the `dplpy` Kernel when prompted (or from the top right of your screen).
 This will automatically load the environment we created.

 ### Windows

 In VSCode:

 1\.
-In your VSCode terminal window, activate the conda environment with `conda activate dplpy3`.
+In your VSCode terminal window, activate the conda environment with `conda activate dplpy`.

 2\.
 In the same terminal window, start a Jupyter Notebook with `jupyter notebook`.
 Jupyter will then return URLs that you can copy; *Copy* one of these URLs.